smartzplatform/tech-docs/Technical_WP_EN.md

 ...
 ```

 Having such a Merkle tree, the dataset can be uploaded to and fixed in a smart contract by writing one hash, the tree root hash.
-The necessary data (for example, a line corresponding to a particular city) can be put into a contract together with the Merkle proof, namely the vector of neighboring nodes on the path from leaf to root, and the reliability of the data can be checked by successive hashing of the result of the previous hashing and the next vector element.
+The necessary data (for example, a line corresponding to a particular city) can be put into a contract together with the Merkle proof, namely the vector of neighbouring nodes on the path from leaf to root, and the reliability of the data can be checked by successive hashing of the result of the previous hashing and the next vector element.
 The final result must coincide with the root of the Merkle tree.
-The number of elements of the proof vector logarithmically (in base 2) depends on the number of elements in the set.
+The number of elements of the proof vector depends logarithmically (in base 2) on the number of elements in the set.

-In addition, it's possible to propose an algorithm for loading consecutive ranges of data, accompanied by Merkle proof.
+In addition, an algorithm can be proposed for loading consecutive ranges of data, accompanied by a Merkle proof.
 Let's call this algorithm Merkle-Proof Based Dataset Range Querying (MBDRQ).
 One can see that some of the nodes of the Merkle tree, incl. the 1st or higher levels, will be entirely within the range, forming subtrees.
-It's easy to see that the whole range can be represented as a forest of such subtrees, including, probably, those containing no more than two degenerated cases, subtrees consisting of one leaf.
-For each subtree, one can calculate the root hash, and then check this hash using the above-mentioned Merkle proof.
-It can be shown that the asymptotic complexity of MBDRQ is equal to `K + logN`, where K is the length of the range, and N is the total number of elements in the dataset.
+It's immediately apparent that the whole range can be represented as a forest of such subtrees, likely including those containing at most two degenerated cases (i.e. subtrees consisting of one leaf).
+For each subtree, one can calculate the root hash and then check this hash using the above-mentioned Merkle proof.
+It can be shown that the asymptotic complexity of MBDRQ is equal to "K + logN", where K is the length of the range, and N is the total number of elements in the dataset.

 Smartz will provide the MBDQ and MBDRQ algorithms in the basic contract library, as well as the open source code for generating the Merkle proof if there is sufficient interest from the community.